cloudflare/terraform-provider-cloudflare/README.md

 following (`v1.2.3` of `foo` is a new package we want to add):

 ```
-# Depending on your environment, you may need to `export GO111MODULE=on`
-# before using these commands.

 $ go get foo@v1.2.3
 $ go mod tidy
-$ go mod vendor
 ```

 Stepping through the above commands: